-- Developed a project website in both English and Spanish on informative materials, project progress, public outreach events, staff reports, draft documents, a live suitable sites GIS map, and other relevant links (https://santabarbaraca.gov/heu). - Created educational videos in both English and Spanish on the Housing Element Process. - Held a joint City Council and Planning Commission meeting to establish the Housing Element goals. - Collaborated with the Cities of Goleta, Carpinteria, and the County of Santa Barbara on an in-person and live-streamed public workshop to review local housing element updates and regional housing issues. - Conducted a community survey on the use of Accessory Dwelling Units. - Formed a Planning Commission Working Group to help guide the Housing Element's policies and programs. - Presented the Public Review Draft Housing Element to the City Council and Planning Commission during the public comment period to gather feedback from decision-makers.
+- Developed a project website in both English and Spanish on informative materials, project progress, public outreach events, staff reports, draft documents, a live suitable sites GIS map, and other relevant links (https://santabarbaraca.gov/heu). - Created educational videos in both English and Spanish on the Housing Element Process. - Held a joint City Council and Planning Commission meeting to establish the Housing Element goals. - Collaborated with the Cities of Goleta, Carpinteria, and the County of Santa Barbara on an in-person and live-streamed public workshop to review local housing element updates and regional housing issues2. - Conducted a community survey on the use of Accessory Dwelling Units.